Do Go On - 337 - The History of April Fools Day

 And this is what she wrote.

-Yeah, I think she's writing a letter to her mum being like,
+I think she's writing a letter to her mum yeah being like remember that time that you

 Three years later.

-So she was either going, remember that funny prank Dad did on you?
+So she was either going, remember that funny prank that did on you?

 Yeah.